-You can appeal if you think your council tax bill is wrong because you don’t think you should be liable or you think we’ve charged you for the wrong period.
+You can appeal if you think your Council Tax bill is wrong because you do not think you should be liable or you think we’ve charged you for the wrong period.

 - account reference number

-- an explanation of what you think is wrong with the bill
+- an explanation of what you think is wrong with the bill.

 If you are unhappy with our decision or we have not replied to your appeal within two months, you can appeal to the Valuation Tribunal.
-The appeal must be made within two months of our decision.

-Please note that you must continue to pay your council tax while your appeal is being considered.
+Please note that you must continue to pay your Council Tax while your appeal is being considered.

 If you are successful and your Council Tax is reduced we will refund any overpayment to you.

 The Valuation Office Agency are responsible for setting the Council Tax bands.